 December 2021.
-Time Allowed: 3 hours.

 Answer ALL questions.
 Marks allocated to each question are shown at the end of the question.
 Show ALL your workings.

 Accountants prepare and maintain financial records for firms and other institutions and extract financial statements as guided by various International Accounting Standards and other statutory regulations.